austin-mc/TwitterWorker/README.md

 # TwitterWorker

-Posts a tweet once a day through the Twitter API v2 using a Cron Trigger on Cloudflare Workers.
+Posts a tweet on a user specified schedule through Twitter API v2 using a Cron Trigger on Cloudflare Workers.

 ## Installation